pikanogavicka/pikanogavicka/README.md

 <img src="photos/Ori_IronMan.jpeg" alt="Ori" width="280">

-I also do triathlon, badly, in the sense that, like most triathletes, I don't really swim.
+I also do long distance triathlon.
 There's a Greg LeMond line I think about a lot: "It never gets easier, you just go faster."
 Turns out that's also a pretty accurate description of software engineering.
 It doesn't get easier.
 You just get faster, and occasionally more impressive.